 The nominations above assume that you have plenty of room for the plants to expand.
-Joey Norman writes from Midtown that he needs “an evergreen with fast, upright growth characteristics.
+Joey N. writes from Midtown that he needs “an evergreen with fast, upright growth characteristics.
 Would Lombardy poplar do well in a tight location?”

 Lombard poplar is certainly columnar.
 MARTA planted scores of them next to their tracks along DeKalb Avenue in the eighties to screen the train tracks.
 The trees grew rapidly for five years then succumbed to poplar canker, which has destroyed every Lombardy poplar I’ve ever seen.
 I don’t recommend the tree except for the short term.

 Chaplin’s book comes to the rescue again with suggestions for Joey.
 She lists several columnar evergreens:

 ‘Spartan’ Chinese juniper

 ‘Skyrocket’ Rocky Mountain juniper